rei/rei-cedar-docs/docs/components/cta/README.md

 - Clearly and concisely label what happens when the Call to Action is clicked or tapped
 - For example, aria-label might read: “Shop our \<specific advertising category\>"

-Call to Action text and text links must comply to AA color contrast and text size accessibility compliance guidelines
+Call to Action text and text links must comply to AA color contrast and text size accessibility compliance guidelines:

 - Choose a the light button theme on dark background or dark button theme on light background
 - Test color contrast for button themes against all backgrounds

-This component has no specific WCAG compliance attributes built into the control, Call to Action can:
+This component has no specific WCAG compliance attributes built into the control.
+Call to Action can:

 - Receive keyboard focus by default
 - Enable states: Focus, Hover, and Active